FernandoBRdgz/datasciencecoursera/007 Regression Models/Quiz/Week2_Quiz.md

 Answer: 18.991

-1. Refer to the previous question.
+**4. Refer to the previous question.
 Read the help file for mtcars.
+What
-What is the weight coefficient interpreted as?
+    is the weight coefficient interpreted as?**

 -   It can't be interpreted without further information